tactcomplabs/sst-tools/test/neuralnet/README.md

 # Local Environment Setup for Neural Network Compilation
-#
-# This describes UBUNTU only.
-# MacOS install verified but not documented yet
-#

 ## Eigen
 Eigen is a C++ template library for linear algebra: matrices, vectors, numerical solvers, and related algorithms.
 For more information go to http://eigen.tuxfamily.org/ or https://libeigen.gitlab.io/docs/.

-To clone and build Eigen source code:
+To clone and build Eigen from the source code:
 ```
 git clone https://gitlab.com/libeigen/eigen.git
 cd eigen